To the Members of DCB Bank Limited Report on the Audit of the Financial Statements

 In preparing the financial statements management is responsible for assessing theBank's ability to continue as a going concern disclosing as applicable matters relatedto going concern and using the going concern basis of accounting unless management eitherintends to liquidate the Bank or to cease operations or has no realistic alternative butto do so.

-Those Board of Directors are also responsible for overseeing the Bank's financialreporting process.
+Those charged with governance are also responsible for overseeing the Bank's financialreporting process.

 As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional skepticism throughout the audit.
 We also:

 Identify and assess the risks of material misstatement of the financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
 The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.

 Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
 Under section 143(3)(i)of the Act we are also responsible for expressing our opinion on whether the Bank hasadequate internal financial controls system in place and the operating effectiveness ofsuch controls.